Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos

 This work is organized as follows.
 In Section \ref{Model Hamiltonians}, we introduce the family of kinetically constrained models that we examine in this study.
-Following this, in Section \ref{Sec:Hamiltonian-Induced Hilbert Space Structure}, we discuss the effect of these kinetic constraints on the dimension of the active Hilbert space, including how they lead to Hilbert space fragmentation and their associated symmetries.
-In Section \ref{Sec:quantum complexity}, we provide a detailed analysis of the quantum complexity aspects of these models, exploring entanglement, quantum chaos, and the behavior of stabilizer R{\'e}nyi entropy.
+Following this, in Section \ref{Sec:Hamiltonian-Induced Hilbert Space Structure}, we discuss the effect of these kinetic constraints on the dimension of the effective Hilbert space, including how they lead to Hilbert space fragmentation and their associated symmetries.
+In Section \ref{Sec:quantum complexity}, we provide a detailed analysis of the quantum complexity aspects of these models, exploring entanglement, stabilizer R{\'e}nyi entropy and quantum chaos.
 Sec.~\ref{sec:quantum scars} further discusses the appearance of quantum many-body scar states in the dynamically disconnected fragmented sector and their robustness.
-The quantum complexity properties of the Hamiltonian $H_{\mathrm{Tot}}$ are discussed separately in Sec.~\ref{sec:Htot}, highlighting key aspects that differ from those observed in other models.
+The quantum complexity properties of the Hamiltonian $H^{\mathrm{Tot}}$ are discussed separately in Sec.~\ref{sec:Htot}, highlighting key aspects that differ from those observed in other models.
 Finally, in Section \ref{Sec discussion}, we present a discussion on the future outlook of our work.